arcturusInk/Poker/README.md

-# 3- Car Poker
+# 3- Card Poker

-## A program that accepts as its input a collection of hands of cards, and selects the winner from among those hands.
+### A program that accepts as its input a collection of hands of cards, and selects the winner from among those hands.

 Input Format
 ------------